 Three different but

 Neither Erik nor I are the first to point out these phenomena share visible features.
 No-one can fail to notice the impression of a vortex in turbulent fluid-flow – ether be gone!
-Those who work with the engineering mechanics – I hesitate to say science – of actual fluid-flow have had to deal with one theoretical problem shared with fundamental physicists.
+Those who work with the engineering mechanics – I hesitate to say science – of actual fluid-flow (say Navier-Stokes equations of compressible flow) have had to deal with one theoretical problem shared with fundamental physicists.

 At the centre of every vortex, real or imagined, is a singularity.
 And, between that singularity and the rest of the world is an horizon.